geonetwork/core-doc-sources/eng/docguide/source/style.rst

 Each word in the page name should be capitalized except for articles (such as "the", "a", "an") and conjunctions (such as "and", "but", "or").
 A page name should never start with an article.

 Bad
-   Adding a shapefile or postgis table
+   Adding a shapefile or PostGIS table
 Good
    Adding a Shapefile or PostGIS Table